devinkr/js-dom/readme.md

 `setAttribute` method.

 Look at the `attributes` property of a node.
 Also look up the `getAttribute` and `setAttribute` methods and how they work.
-Prepare a demo to showcase these.
-Your demo should show the following:

 - What is an attribute?
 - How do we access the list of attributes on a node?